 I removed the paper backing, took apart the picture and removed the glass insert.
 I used the existing backing of the picture as my template for the corkboard, so always keep your cardboard backs.

 Since the cork roll is a thin layer, I decided to use a layer of craft foam to give the cork more cushion.
 Cork rolls do come in different thickness so make sure to buy thicker cork if using for a corkboard.
 I originally was going to use 2 layers of cork and decided that foam was a better option.
 I cut the foam sheets and the cork board to the size of the original cardboard backing and used spray adhesive to attach the pieces together.
 I have a new CRUSH on the paint color I chose for this project.
 I used Sherwin Williams #SW7052 Gray Area.
 I LOVE this color.

 I sealed the frame with my favorite polycrylic from Minwax 23333 Satin Polycrylic Protective Finishes, 1/2 Pint.
-I applied antique glaze by Maison Blanche in licorice to the details of the frame to give the frame more color and richness.
+I applied furniture glaze to the details of the frame to give the frame more color and richness.
 I prefer to seal my pieces before applying the glaze.
 It gives you more time to work with the glaze, especially when using porous chalk base paints.

 .Yes, I painted the cork!
 The cork color is not very flattering, so why not have it match your frame.
 It took 2 heavy coats to get the cork fully covered since the cork is so porous.